1983 Malawian general election

 particular minority or other special interests in the Republic."
 Ultimately, an additional 11 members were appointed.

 In 21 constituencies there was only a single MCP candidate, who was elected unopposed.
-In the remaining 80 seats there were between two and five candidates, all of which were for the MCP.
+In the remaining 80 seats there were between two and five candidates, all of which were from the MCP.
+All prospective candidates were vetted by Banda after being nominated by MCP committees, and had to declare their allegiance to Banda in order to be allowed to stand.